Noah-Huppert/human-call-filter/README.md

 				actual phone number.

 				This will forward calls to your phone if an error occurs.
+		- Make sure the box above the plus button you just clicked is set to `CallDestination`

 ### Elastic SIP Trunking
 Navigate to the "Elastic SIP Trunking" dashboard.